jmonlong/manu-vggafannot/manuscript.md

 This included genes, segmental duplications, tandem repeats, and repeat annotations.
 `vg annotate` was able to project ~4M gene annotations into the pangenome in ~11 minutes, and ~5.5M repeats from RepeatMasker in ~3 minutes, using on average 2 threads and 21 GB of RAM.
 We were able to quickly query these rich annotations with `vg`, and visualize them using tools like the Sequence Tube Map or Bandage-NG.
-Using Bandage-NG, we were able to prepare a visualization illustrating a mobile element insertion (Fig. {@fig:bandage}).
+Using Bandage-NG, we were able to prepare a visualization illustrating a mobile element insertion (Figure {@fig:bandage}).
-We also examined a gene annotation using the Sequence Tube Map (Fig. {@fig:tubemap}A).
+We also examined a gene annotation using the Sequence Tube Map (Figure {@fig:tubemap}A).

 ![
 **Visualization examples with Bandage-NG**